4 Must-See Festivals in Thailand

 When is Pride celebrated in Thailand?

-In June each year, many countries around the world celebrate Pride Month.
-Therefore, you can expect Pride festivals and events during Pride month in June.
-Still, Thailand is now also working to establish an annual Thailand Pride Festival in November, having had its inaugural event take place in 2022.
+In June, numerous countries across the globe celebrate Pride Month, which means there will be various Pride festivals and events held during this time.
+However, Thailand is now also striving to establish its annual Thailand Pride Festival in November after welcoming its first event in 2022.

 Why is Thailand Pride Worth Experiencing?